SHU-FLYMAN/HDR-NET/README.md

 # 03 Acknowledge

-Currently, this work is processing in the journal <Optica>:
+Currently, this work is processing in the journal "Optica":

-> Jianbin Cao,  Xu Zhang, Guangya Zhou, and Dawei Tu, "HDR-Net: A HDR dataset of fringe projection based on deep network",
+> "HDR-Net: A HDR dataset of fringe projection based on deep network",

 This work is supported by the following funds: